23 Ways to Get in Shape Without Working Out

 If you’ve got only a few bags to take to the car, skip the grocery cart and carry your bags “farmer style” to the car, Blamo says.
 Load up each arm equally and let the bags hang down each side, without bending your arms at the elbow as you walk.
 You’ll strengthen your upper back, shoulders, and core—and avoid having to return an empty cart.

-Your mom called, and she wants you to change your sheets already.
-And while you’re at it, add mowing the lawn, mopping the floor, vacuuming, and other active chores to your list.
-You’ll get some exercise and a sparkling house to boot!
+Get your chores done.
+It’s that simple.
+You’ll get some exercise and a sparkling house as a bonus.
 Put on some music, listen to your favorite podcast, or even call your mom to make the time pass more quickly.
 These are the chores that burn the most calories.

 Be less efficient

-We pride ourselves on being masters of multitasking—we bring laundry upstairs when we’re going to get dressed; we drop by the bathroom on our way back from a water break.
+We pride ourselves on being masters of multitasking—we bring the laundry upstairs when we’re going to get dressed; we drop by the bathroom on our way back from a water break.
 Consider how much more exercise you’d get naturally if you separated all these tasks.
 Instead of trying to be efficient, consciously do one thing at a time.
-It may take longer, but you’ll log dozens more trips up and down the stairs, around the office, and around town.
+It may take longer, but you’ll log dozens of more trips up and down the stairs, around the office, and around town.
 All this movement really adds up.
-According to a Canadian study, people who do more “incidental” activities—like sweeping or taking the stairs instead of the elevator—have better heart-lung function than those who don’t.
-As a bonus, these random acts of exercise also protect the brain as we age, according to a study in the journal PLoS One.
+According to a 2011 study in Medicine & Science in Sports & Exercise, people who do more “incidental” activities—like sweeping or taking the stairs instead of the elevator—have better heart-lung function than those who don’t.
+As a bonus, these random acts of exercise also protect the brain as we age, according to a 2018 study in PLoS ONE.

 Wear a pedometer

 No fancy tech gadget required.
 Just strap on a cheap step counter and glance at it occasionally throughout the day.
 You’ll be surprised at how motivated you may start to feel when you’re just 200 steps shy of a nice round number, like 5,000 or 10,000.
-A new study in the journal PLOS Medicine shows that tracking steps daily could inspire people to be more active over time, even up to four years later.
+A 2018 study in PLoS Medicine shows that tracking steps daily could inspire people to be more active over time, even up to four years later.
 These are your body’s clear signs you need to move more.